wildfly/wildfly-s2i/README.md

 * Execute the test, and redirect logs to `<feature name>-ubuntu-latest-${{ matrix.jdk }}.txt`
 * call `docker system prune` to release unreferenced images.
 * If a failure occurs, the workflow is aborted and the logs are collected.

-NOTE: Some tests are not supported on JDK11 (for example, starting WildFly 32, WildFly preview requires JDK17 as its minimal JDK version).
-Such tests are not executed on JDK11 and are all located in the feature file: `no-jdk11.feature`

 ### Understanding the failure logs